ansys/pymeilisearch/README.rst

 It offers fast and relevant search capabilities for handling large amounts of textual data.
 MeiliSearch focuses on simplicity and ease of use while delivering high performance and accurate search results.

-pymeilisearch, on the other hand, is a Python client library for MeiliSearch.
+PyMeilisearch, on the other hand, is a Python client library for MeiliSearch.
 It provides a convenient interface for interacting with MeiliSearch from Python applications.
-With pymeilisearch, developers can easily integrate MeiliSearch functionality into their Python projects and perform operations such as searching, indexing, updating, and deleting documents.
+With PyMeilisearch, developers can easily integrate MeiliSearch functionality into their Python projects and perform operations such as searching, indexing, updating, and deleting documents.

+Key features of PyMeilisearch include:

+#.
+Easy integration: PyMeilisearch provides a simple and intuitive API for interacting with MeiliSearch,allowing developers to seamlessly incorporate MeiliSearch capabilities into their Python applications.

+#.
+High-level functionality: PyMeilisearch offers high-level functions for performing common operations such as searching, indexing, and updating documents.
+This simplifies the process of utilizing MeiliSearch within Python applications.

+#.
+Flexibility and customization: PyMeilisearch provides options for customization, including advanced search parameters and filtering options, enabling developers to tailor the search experience according to their specific needs.

+By combining MeiliSearch's powerful search capabilities with the simplicity and convenience of PyMeilisearch, developers can enhance their applications with efficient and accurate search functionality.

 How to testing
 --------------